-So, as a marketer, what do you need to think about when it comes to building that relationship with your customers?
+So, as a marketer, what do you need to think about when it comes to brand longevity and building long term relationships with your customers?
 Well, when you think about knowing people well enough to align with their values, there’s a lot you need to know about them before you even get to that point – their demographics, life stage, household details, who they bought something for if not themselves, and more.
 Will this single mom who browses our site often but rarely buys something for herself appreciate our perspective on closing the wage gap and be moved to purchase?
 How about this recent college graduate?
 Today, the information that can help answer these questions can be sourced from different places.

 But could there be other tangential behavioral characteristics that you have not yet considered?
 These unexplored data sets could help you uncover key indicators about how people perceive your brand.